ctotof38/poulatof/README.md

 if <b>log_file</b> exists, it generates 5 rolling files of 100ko.

 if <b>user_mail</b> and <b>destination_mail</b> exist, the software is ready to send email each time the Wifi is activated.
-In this case, you can set the user_mail password by two options:
+In this case, you can set the user_mail password by using two options:
 - set it into <b>password_mail</b> key in the configuration file
 - update in the source elements/email_sender.py the line: